CollaboRateMgmt/CollaboRate/README.md

    In summary the 'logic tasks' and 'requirement tasks' take approximately the same mental effort.

    This process may enhance the definition of microtask size later.
 Based on feedback, we may specify more financial weight for tasks with more text.
 Yet non-weighted microtasks are simple and fair enough for immediate use.
 In some cases, more pay for tasks with more text, may motivate crowd members to inflate the text of the child tasks.

+   A task may refer to external data to be analyzed/processed.
+In this case, the task can be broken down into:
+   - A child task that is based on the first/next data part to be analyzed/processed
+   - A child task that is based on the remaining data part to be analyzed/processed

 3. **Fair risk sharing.** The process reduces the risks of incorrect or  incomplete work for the customer.
 It does so by sharing the financial risks with the erring crowd members via a penalty system.
 Most people will still continue to earn well.
 We give ample time to do the microtask.
-Crowd members must pay a penalty that is in proportion to the amount of change need to fix the task description.
+Crowd members must pay a penalty that is in proportion to the amount of change needed to fix the task description.
 This is of course fair.
 So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).

 4. **End the risk and barrier of technical and project knowledge.** We end the risk caused by the need for skilled workers and project knowledge.
 This in turn allows mass participation.
 It provides earning opportunities for even the less capable.
 Here's how: